 Service Packs are collections of security updates and stability enhancements from Microsoft.
 For Windows XP, every new Service Pack includes all fixes from previous Service Pack so that you don't need to download and install them one by one.
 Just grab the latest one and you're good.

 Service Pack 3 is the last service pack for Windows XP because XP is really old by now.
-Remember, XP was launched in 2001?
+Remember, XP was launched in 2001 and it will reach end-of-life by the middle of April, 2014?

 How do I know which Service Pack I have on my computer?

 Right-click My Computer icon on Desktop or in Start menu and choose Properties.
-Or use Windows Key+Break keyboard shortcut.
+Or use keyboard shortcut Windows Key+PAUSE to open System Properties window.

 Open General tab and see what's written in the System section.